dennismoha/docker-images-containers-notes/docker-volumes/Readme.md

 1. **Adding `VOLUME [ "/app/feedback" ] `  to the dockerFile**.

 <div style="line-height:30px">  When you add the field  ``` VOLUME [ "/app/feedback" ] ``` in your Dockerfile, this will create an anonymous volume.

+<b>NB:</b>
-<b>NB:</b> <i> This volume will persist through the lifetime of the container and ones the container is stopped it'll cease to exist.
-This happens when you start / run a container with the --rm option.If you start a container without that option, the anonymous volume  <span style="text-transform: uppercase"><b>would NOT be removed</b></span>, even if you remove the container (with docker rm ...).</i>
+- When you start or run a container with the `--rm` option, the anonymous volume associated with that container is automatically removed once the container stops.
+However, if you start a container without the `--rm` option, the anonymous volume **will not be removed**, even if you subsequently remove the container using `docker rm`.

 <div>
 Still, if you then re-create and re-run the container (i.e. you run docker run ... again), a new anonymous volume will be created.
 So even though the anonymous volume wasn't removed automatically, it'll also not be helpful because a different anonymous volume is attached the next time the container starts (i.e. you removed the old container and run a new one).